dskart/payment-engine/README.md

 ## Running As A Simple Enginer

-You can simply run this engine by passing in a `.cvs` file full of transactions like so:
+You can simply run this engine by passing in a `.csv` file full of transactions like so:

 ```bash
 cargo run -- transactions.csv > accounts.csv